cmpsc-481-s22-m1/CASTanet/README.md

 `counter.sum_dict_vals(cast_dict)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* cast_dict: A dictionary of files and corresponding CASTs

 _RETURNS:_

-  int: total number of items in dictionary
+* int: total number of items in dictionary

 #### match_imports

 Count the number of import statements in a Python file.

-`counter.match_imports(cast_dict)`
+`counter.match_imports(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of import statements
+* dict: files and the corresponding amount of import statements

 #### match_function

 Count the number of function definitions in a Python file.

-`counter.match_function(cast_dict)`
+`counter.match_function(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of function definitions
+*dict: files and the corresponding amount of function definitions

 #### match_comment

 Count the number of comments in a Python file.

-`counter.match_comment(cast_dict)`
+`counter.match_comment(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of comments
+* dict: files and the corresponding amount of comments

-#### count_whileloops
+#### count_while_loops

 Count the number of while loops in a Python file.

-`counter.count_whileloops`
+`counter.count_while_loops(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of while loops
+* dict: files and the corresponding amount of while loops

-#### count_forloops
+#### count_for_loops

 Count the number of for loops in a Python file.

-`counter.count_for_loops`
+`counter.count_for_loops(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of for loops
+* dict: files and the corresponding amount of for loops

 #### match_if_statements

 Count the number of if statements in a Python file.

-`counter.match_if_statements(cast_dict)`
+`counter.match_if_statements(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of if statements
+* dict: files and the corresponding amount of if statements

 #### match_func_defs

 Count the number of function definitions in a Python file.

-`counter.match_funcdefs(cast_dict)`
+`counter.match_func_defs(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of function_definitions
+* dict: files and the corresponding amount of function_definitions

 #### count_function_without_docstrings